-What You Need to Know About Mine Cutting or Channeling Machine Operator
+What Do Mine Cutting or Channeling Machine Operator Do?

 Mine Cutting or Channeling Machine Operator Job Description Operate machinery such as longwall shears, plows, and cutting machines to cut or channel along the face or seams of coal mines, stone quarries, or other mining surfaces to facilitate blasting, separating, or removing minerals or materials from mines or from the Earth’s surface.
 Includes shale planers.

-A Day in the Life of a Mine Cutting or Channeling Machine Operator
+Life As a Mine Cutting or Channeling Machine Operator

 - Signal that machine plow blades are properly positioned, using electronic buzzers or two-way radios.